fResult/resilience-wallet-ledger/README.md

 **Goal:**

-I started this project as sandbox to apply concepts I have learned for since 3 years ago until now.\
+I started this project as a sandbox to apply concepts I have learned from 2023 until now.\
 Aiming to build a solid foundation for architecting real-world, scalable distributed systems in the future.

 ## 🗺️ Roadmap & Status